runnndmc/eloquent-js/functions.md

 Think of function values as containing both the code in their body - and - the environment in which they are created.

-In the example above, the function multiplier is called that call creates an environment in which it's _factor_ parameter is bound to 2 The function value it returns is stored in the binding _twice_ the bindign _twice_ remembers the environment in which it was created in so when that binding is called with an argument, it multiplies it's argument by 2
+In the example above:
+  - the function multiplier is called
+  - that call creates an environment in which it's _factor_ parameter is bound to 2
+  - The function value it returns is stored in the binding _twice_
+  - the binding _twice_ remembers the environment in which it was created in
+  - so when that binding is called with an argument, it multiplies it's argument by 2

 ## Recursion